blitz-js/blitz/CODE_OF_CONDUCT.md

 ## Consequences for Violations to this Code of Conduct

-If a participant engages in any behavior violating this Code of Conduct, the core members of this community will take any action they deem appropriate, including warning the offender or expulsion from the community, exclusion from any interaction and loss of all rights in this community.
+If a participant engages in any behavior violating this Code of Conduct, the core members of this community will take any action they deem appropriate, starting with a gentle warning and then escalating as needed to expulsion from the community, exclusion from any interaction and loss of all rights in this community.

 ## Decisions About Consequences of Violations